Zwirled/plate-mate/README.md

 ## Mock-Up

-The following images shows a mock-up of the generated HTML file’s appearance and functionalities:
+The following images show a mock-up of the generated HTML file’s appearance and functionalities:

 On the home page, you can see a styled and clean design of the theme with a clear message to guide users for meal planning.